Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 Arizona pricing for workers compensation insurance reflects a market that is close to national average overall, but not identical.
-The state premium index is 105, and the product state data shows an average premium range of $70 to $307 per month, with a premium vs. national figure of 5.
+The state premium index is 105, and the product state data shows an average premium range per month, with a premium vs. national figure of 5.
 Those numbers are only starting points, because workers compensation insurance cost in Arizona is usually calculated from payroll and class codes rather than a flat business-size price.

 The major pricing drivers here are the same ones carriers use nationally, but they matter in Arizona’s market conditions: employee classification codes, total annual payroll, experience modification rate, state regulations, industry risk level, and claims history.
 A business with office staff in Phoenix will usually price differently from a contractor or a healthcare employer with more hands-on duties, because the state’s top industries include Healthcare & Social Assistance, Retail Trade, Accommodation & Food Services, Construction, and Professional & Technical Services.
 Arizona also has 410 active insurance companies competing for business, which gives buyers more options when comparing a workers comp quote in Arizona, but it does not eliminate the impact of payroll and claims performance.